JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude/01-Useful-Types.md

   | Right b

 -- if this function compiles, it asserts that
--- only the `Left i` path is ever taken function :: Either Void Int -> Int function Left v  = abusrd v function Right i = i
+-- only the `Right i` path is ever taken function :: Either Void Int -> Int function Left v  = abusrd v function Right i = i